Here's an overview of how QuickBooks Commerce ⟷ ShipStation integration works.

 - ShipStation does not handle decimal quantities in line items.

 - Tax is not synced to ShipStation.

 - Shipping Costs are not managed between the systems.
-QuickBooks Commerce tracks the shipping cost that you charge a customer while ShipStation tracks the actual cost that you pay.
+QuickBooks Commerce tracks the shipping cost you charge a customer, while ShipStation tracks the actual cost you pay.

 - ShipStation automatically changes the delivery to Courier and syncs the tracking number.

 - Shipping charges do not sync with QuickBooks Commerce.

 - QuickBooks Commerce does not support split shipments in ShipStation